5 website builders To Build A DIY Website

 2 out of 5, serious, I hate it

 Say what you like about Weebly, but I like it.
 They offer a real variety of plans to choose from, all at very different price points.
 So no matter what your budget or circumstances, they can accommodate you.
 I have used Weebly for clients both looking to start a large-scale online store and a simple 3-page website/business card to represent them online.
 It works, decent pricing with good packages and features.
 At a cost of up to $38 per month (although for this price you have to pay annually) it’s a decent amount for the price.
 The free packages to just get you online are not bad either to be fair.

 Obviously, I wouldn’t go recommending the free version of Weebly for a corporate smart Sharp business website to be fair.
-But it can work for your Mom & Pop local business or a small E-com store, which is on a budget and need to keep costs down.
-With a user base of over 40 million, Weebly is doing something right
+But it can work for your Mom & Pop local business or a small E-commerce store, which is on a budget and need to keep costs down.
+With a user base of over 40 million, Weebly is a website builders that is doing something right.

 From an SEO perspective, I like it, user friendly and seems to rank well 4/5 good stuff!